The Moonshine Jungle Tour: Background

-The Moonshine Jungle Tour was officially announced on February 10, 2013, after Bruno Mars performance at the 55th Annual Grammy Awards, by William Morris Endeavor (WME).
-Instead of announcing everything together and starting sales later in the same week, WME decided to reveal the shows in an unconventional way.
+The Moonshine Jungle Tour was announced on February 10, 2013, after Bruno Mars performance at the 55th Annual Grammy Awards, by William Morris Endeavor (WME).
+Instead of announcing everything and starting sales later in the same week, WME decided to reveal the shows in an unconventional way.
 Consequently, two days after the Grammy performance, the cities were unveiled.
 A few days later the dates and venues were announced.
-Finally, the tickets were made available two-and-a-half weeks after the cities were disclosed.
-A promotional trailer and behind-the-scenes footage of the tour were released through Mars's official YouTube channel and website to further promote the tour.
+Finally, the tickets were made available two and a half weeks after the cities were disclosed.
+A promotional trailer and behind-the-scenes footage of the tour were released on Mars's YouTube channel and website to further promote the tour.

 WME decided to price each market differently, with a total of four different price points.
 In most markets each ticket would cost US$62, while in bigger cities the tickets were between $130 and $140.
 However, in minor cities the tickets were cheaper and similarly priced.
 One aspect that received attention was the decision to sell the front seats prior to the back ones.
 If that did not occur, it would mean that the front seats were too expensive, but the tour did not suffer from this problem.
 Unlike the prior tour, where Mars performed in theaters and ballrooms, in January 2012 it was determines that the concerts would be in arenas.
 This decision was based upon his successful debut tour, not only based on the amount of sold-out concerts, but also due to his "dynamic performances."
 John Marx, an associate and personal manager at the music division of WME, explained, regarding the previous decision, that "analytics only give you so much...it has to do with what's in your gut and what you think."
 Since the beginning there were plans to schedule dates in the United Kingdom and Europe, a leg of the tour that took around two months to be completed.
 Concerts were also scheduled in Australia and New Zealand for early 2014, as well as at 40 stages in North America.
 In the end, more seats were added to venues due to overwhelmingly strong ticket sales.
 It was Mars's first world tour to not reach South America.

 The tour was first scheduled to begin in February, having been booked a year in advance.
 Nevertheless, not only was the album Unorthodox Jukebox released later than expected, but many tours were already scheduled in the first quarter of the year.
 This led to the tour being delayed until the summer in North America.
 According to Marx, this and the previously mentioned unusual announcements contributed to the success of the tour.
 Notwithstanding, Marx has run successful tours with several artists during the first quarter of the year.